Affiliate links on Android Authority may earn us a commission. Learn more.

 But what if the loved one you wish to speak to doesn’t have any of those apps installed on their devices?
-And what if they don’t know how to install them?
+And what if they don’t know how to set up a conference call?
 What if they don’t get on with technology, or they have disabilities that prevent them from interacting with a smart device?

 Where there is a will, there is a way!
 While there may not be a solution for every scenario, there are ways to get around these obstacles in the vast majority of cases.
 Read on, and let’s explore some options for setting family up with video conferencing solutions, even when you can’t offer tech support in person!

 By far the best option for getting disabled or technophobic family members started with video conferencing is to get them an Echo Show.
 These have the significant advantage of offering Alexa’s “drop-in” function.
 Drop-in lets you simply appear on another person’s Echo device at any time, unprompted (as long as they have previously granted permission).
-This in turn means you can call a loved one even if they are unable to get to the device to hit “answer,” for example.
+This in turn means you can set up a conference call with a loved one even if they are unable to get to the device to hit “answer,” for example.
+I gave one to my Mum, because she always points the phone at her forehead!

 Because you have to choose who can drop-in to any device via the settings, you will likely need to set the device up first before you send it on.
 Likewise, someone will need to be on-hand to help connect the device to the local WiFi.